-Recapitulation: The "gap" is closing
+The "gap" closing

-The last half century's advances in development of running virtual machines at last provide a basis for closing Huxley's "explanatory gap".
+The last half century's advances in development of running virtual machines at last provide a basis for closing what has been called "the explanatory gap".

 (But only if the right notion of virtual machine is used: a concept many people understand only dimly.)